 University College of Syracuse University Online Programs and Services introduced to help SU faculty enhance teaching and learning through online education.

-Legal English summer session introduced in partnership with the College of Law for students seeking to further develop their English-language skills before enrolling in the L.L.M.
-Program.
+Legal English summer session introduced in partnership with the College of Law for students seeking to further develop their English-language skills before enrolling in the Master of Law degree program.